 Now go find the two files in your file browser.
 Notice the difference in the file size.
 Mine went from 12mb to 19mb.
 This jump was more than 50% of the size of the previous file.
 The extra 7mb represents the element binding.
-Opening the files in Revit’s default UI (meaning no view extensions - I’m looking at you @john_pierson), there are no discernible differences between the two.
+Opening the files in Dynamo for Revit’s default UI (meaning no view extensions - I’m looking at you @john_pierson), there are no discernible differences between the two.

 The content is instead stored inside the json formatted .dyn, so we need to look at the files contents in a means other than the default UI, such as a web browser or text editor.
 This is what the “No Element Binding” file looks like in Notepad++:

 reading up on JSON files is a good idea for anyone in computational design, but the bsics is that the files are organized by